bradymholt/cRonstrue/README.md

 > Can cRonstrue output the next occurrence of the cron expression?

 No, cRonstrue does not support this.
 It simply describes a cron expression.
-You could use another library to get the next occurance of a cron expression and then pass that expression into cRonstrue, to acheive this.
+You could use another library to get the next occurrence of a cron expression and then pass that expression into cRonstrue, to achieve this.

 ### Supported Locales